Activities

 Post-war Challenges

-The aim of this activity is to understand the various challenges many groups of Canadians faced at the end of the war and their return to life in Canada.
-In the first part, students in groups analyze and summarize a series…
+The aim of this activity is to help students understand the challenges that many communities faced after the war as they tried to go back to normal life in their countries.
+First, the students work in groups to analyze and summarize…